coder-forge/chain-forge/README.md

  1. A deploy tool.
  2. A webserver provitioned for `Dapp`'s.

-As a deployment tool we will use truffle for deploying our contracts to the ethereurm testnet and also locally.
-Once our contracts are good, and working as expected, then we will use truffle to provition a webserver, ready to connect to our nodes API's!
+As a deployment and development tool we will use truffle for deploying our contracts and building the web application, all of which compose our Dapp.

 We can easily install it with the command: